 As she reflects on the past five years, Albuquerque reveals she is exploring what it might be like to include other forms, noting that she just presented wild flowers from a new series at Art Basel Paris and is preparing something new for her upcoming exhibition at the Bunker in December and another solo show at Nicodim in the spring.
 “I created a space for myself first, and now it's time to open it to play with other bodies in a way that feels outside of the system of how I usually interact,” she says.
 While sculpting her “Orgy” series, the artist spent time alone with deer in a nasturtium field near her house and in Griffith park.
 When she works at her beloved Walla Walla, Washington foundry, she stays on the facilities overnight, sometimes getting a sunburn from getting too close to the cauldron.

 “It’s almost like method acting,” she explains.
 “Because I came from performance, the rehearsal is always a really big part of it.
 The final piece is almost an artifact of that process, of the becoming.”
 So what is she becoming now?
 Perhaps an interlocutor with the late artist Robert Therrien, who passed away from cancer at 71 years old in 2019.
-Albuquerque, the first artist to show work alongside the artist’s, channeled the artist’s gaze in preparation for the two-person survey, which runs at his meticulously preserved studio until December 14.
+Albuquerque, the first artist to show work alongside Therrien's, channeled his gaze in preparation for the two-person survey, which runs at his meticulously preserved studio until December 14.
 “What I've mostly done at the estate is look at the boxes and boxes of his polaroids, learning how to see things from his perspective,” she says.
 Since then, she has felt a profound shift not only in her own practice, but also in how she views her studio as an extension of herself.

 We meet again, this time at Therrien’s expansive, two-story studio.
 The date lands on both Halloween and Albuquerque’s birthday.
 The building, built by Therrien—and stewarded by Dean Anes and Paul Cherwick—is a nondescript, dusty rose colored block of brick, next door to a dye factory on a quiet, industrial street in downtown Los Angeles.
 Albuquerque bursts in, beaming from an earlier surprise party.
 “I don't get to hear his secrets because he's not with us anymore, so I’m looking and thinking, How is this working?
 It's really magic,” she says enthusiastically, noting that while she was part of the first group of artists to tour the studio during the pandemic, she actually grew up with a green wooden arch wall sculpture by Therrien, who had also been in her mother’s art world circle.
 She pauses for a minute, racking her brain for an unearthed memory of him, “I can remember looking up at a very tall presence as a child.”